trufflesuite/trufflesuite.github.io/README.md

 We welcome all contributions, typo-corrections, and general feedback.

-To make this process easier, **we ask that you submit PRs containing only changes only within the `_site` subdirectory.** This means to edit the Markdown files only, not the built HTML.
+**We ask that you submit PRs containing only changes only within the `_site` subdirectory.** This means to edit the Markdown files only, not the built HTML.
 Someone from the Truffle team, when accepting the PR, will run the compilation step and update the HTML.
 Thank you!